Contributing

 tinx --helpand subcommand help for CLI reference pages - build the docs site before opening a PR

-If you are adding a new concept page, make sure it maps cleanly to one of:
+If you add a new concept page, make sure it maps cleanly to one of:

 - workspace